Last Updated on 23 December 2025 by Cycloscope

 - In coastal areas, wild camping is more common and somehow tolerated.

-- Asking a villager to pitch the tent near their house ground is likely to have a successful outcome, an invitation to the house for tea or even dinner is not rare.
+- Asking a villager to pitch the tent near their house is likely to have a successful outcome; an invitation to the house for tea or even dinner is not rare.

 Accommodation options when cycle touring Morocco

-Budget accommodation options are not what they used to be in Morocco.
+Budget accommodation options in Morocco are no longer what they used to be.
 After the tourism blockade of 2020 and 2021, prices of guesthouses and auberges have increased considerably.

-Going from an average of 10/15$ with breakfast to something around the 20/30$ mark, they are still quite affordable but definitely not for everyone.
+Going from an average of $10/15$ with breakfast to something around the $20/30$ mark, they are still relatively affordable but definitely not for everyone.
 Especially solo bike tourers will end up spending more on accommodation.

 Campsites are found in the most touristic areas, but they are usually luxury desert camps (quite pricey) or catered towards campervans – they often lack shade and lounge areas.
-Prices are around 50$ per night per person.
+Prices are around $50 per person, per night.

 Getting water when cycling in Morocco

-Except in a few of the main cities (namely Casablanca and Rabat), water from the tap is drinkable in Morocco, although sometimes not of the best quality.
+Except in a few major cities (namely Casablanca and Rabat), tap water in Morocco is drinkable, though not always of the best quality.

-Drinking water is widespread along most Maroccan roads, coming from underground wells.
-You’ll often encounter public taps where to refill your bottles.
+Drinking water is widely available along most Moroccan roads, sourced from underground wells.
+You’ll often encounter public taps to refill your bottles.
 So no need to carry too much or buy bottled water.

 Food in Morocco